MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-application-insights.md

     </JavaScriptFileList>
     ```

-10. Include the following node in the **manifest.json** file of the POS extension folder (package) that is consuming the Application Insights library:
+10. Include the following node in the **manifest.json** file of the POS extension folder (package) that is consuming the Application Insights library.

     ```typescript
     {